eduflornet/ASPNETCore-SPA-Todo/README.md

 ## How do you build and run your solution?
 For backend with the following commands:

-Dotnet build
+For the API, switch to directory: PerfectChannel.WebApi Dotnet build
 Dotnet run

+For the test, switch to directory: PerfectChannel.WebApi.Test Dotnet test

-For the frontend part with the following commands: npm run build npm start
+For the frontend part with the following commands: npm run build npm start npm test
 ## What technical and functional assumptions did you make when implementing your solution?
 I do not understand the question very well, but this solution is based at a functional level on all user stories, and for the implementation I have based on the technical requirements, and above all on what is expected as a result.
 As a result I assumed a UX design with the minimal and tight functionality required.